artseyio/artsey/docs/index.md

 <a href="https://github.com/artseyio/artsey/raw/main/layout%20diagrams/current.jpg"><img src="https://github.com/artseyio/artsey/raw/main/layout%20diagrams/current.jpg" alt="ARTSEY Layout Diagram" style="width:450px"></a>

-# Hardware Design
+# Hardware

 Since only four fingers are used, the thumb is free to stabilize and hold the board.
 This simplifies the hardware design for portable hand-held keyboards made for ARTSEY.
 These boards can be made as small as a credit card using standard mechanical keyboard switches.
+ARTSEY can also be implemented on existing boards that support QMK or ZMK as long as they have a 2x4 cluster of keys somewhere.

+Members of the community have developed several boards specifically for use with ARTSEY.
+Files for our open-source board *Paintbrush* are available on [our GitHub page](https://github.com/artseyio/thepaintbrush).
+The files are free of charge for non-commercial use.
+Since the PCB is so small, the costs of manufacturing are usually under $1/each (before shipping).
+Memebers of [our discord](https://discord.gg/raqVZXYmTj) often organize small non-commercial group buys of the Paintbrush and other hardware for use with ARTSEY.

 # Firmware